dazzler0082/az-900-tips-for-exam-day/readme.md

 Microsoft  Azure Cloud Fundamentals Az-900 Study Notes

-# Study notes for the microsoft Azure Fundamentals exam - AZ-900
+# Study Tips for the microsoft Azure Fundamentals - tips before the exam - AZ-900
  This exam covers microsoft basic cloud consepts such as Azure architecture and services management and governance.